 An electrocardiogram is a picture of the electrical conduction of the heart.
-By examining changes from normal on the ECG, clinicians can identify a myriad of cardiac disease processes.
+By examining changes from normal on the ECG, clinicians can identify a multitude of cardiac disease processes.

 There are two ways to learn ECG interpretation — pattern recognition (the most common) and understanding the exact electrical vectors recorded by an ECG as they relate to cardiac electrophysiology — and most people learn a combination of both.
-This tutorial pairs the approaches.
-Basing ECG interpretation on pattern recognition alone is often not sufficient.
+This tutorial pairs the approaches, as basing ECG interpretation on pattern recognition alone is often not sufficient.

 Parts of an ECG